 Poke holes in the cardboard.
 This is a job for an adult!

-I used a sharp landscaping tool, but you could try a sharp pencil or anything else that can poke holes through cardboard.
-I had a few dandelions on hand to test out the spacing of the holes.
-I wanted as much of the cardboard covered with dandelions as possible, so the holes are pretty close together.
+Use a sharp landscaping tool, but you can try a sharp pencil or anything else that can poke holes through cardboard.
+You can have a few dandelions on hand to test out the spacing of the holes.
+Try to have as much of the cardboard covered with dandelions as possible, so the holes are pretty close together.

-Now head outside and make your dandelion shapes!
+Now head outside and make your dandelion craft!
 This is the perfect hands-on activity for preschool aged kids that are working on shape recognition, hand-eye coordination, or fine motor skills!

 It’s easier to thread the dandelions if you use shorter stems.
 Longer stems can be a little bit more difficult to manage.
 As you can see in the photo below, the stems hang just a little under the board.

 This hands-on shape activity will definitely leave a lasting impression on children.
-They are so fun to make, look so pretty when finished, and feel so soft when you run your hand over the top of a completed board!
+They are so fun to make, look so pretty when finished, and feel so soft when you run your hand over the top of a completed dandelion craft!